FrankN88/FrankN88-first_milestone_new/README.md

 - **Demographic:**
 - 18 or above for the wines and spirits
-- Any age for the restaurant menu
+- Any age for the restaurant food menu
 - Whoever is in search of a wine experience

 The website needs to enable the **User** to: